darkFunction/darkFunction.github.io/cv/cv.md

 ------

-### Hobbies
+### Hobbies {#hobbies}

-  DJ'ing, attempting to learn French, badminton, snowboarding, skating, poker, juggling, camping, and learning new programming frameworks, currently with a strong interest in Clojure and genetic programming.
+  DJ'ing, making homebrew beer, learning French, badminton, snowboarding, skating, poker, chess, juggling, camping, and hoping to start playing amateur ice hockey this year.
 I have developed a few software products in my spare time which can be found on [darkfunction.com](http://darkfunction.com), my [tech blog](http://notes.darkfunction.com), and on my [GitHub profile](https://github.com/darkFunction).
+I also have a dog called Kolya who seems to get involved in most things!

 ------

-### References
+### References {#references}
   Available on request.

 -----